What are Anxiety Disorders: Types, Symptoms, Treatments, and More

 To be diagnosed with panic disorder, you must have:

-- Concern about why the attacks have happened and what they mean (fears of having a serious physical illness or "losing one's mind" are common), or
+- Concern about why the attacks have happened and what they mean (fears of having a serious physical illness or "losing one's mind" are common).

 - A significant change in behavior brought on by the attacks (many feel the need to avoid or remove themselves from certain situations or places).

 - Specific (or simple) phobia: This type is brought on by a specific object or situation.
 Common phobias include flying, heights, needles, or snakes.
-Specific phobias are generally more common in women than in men.
-They usually first appear during childhood.
+Women are twice as likely to be affected as men.
+They usually first appear during childhood.2

 - Agoraphobia: People with agoraphobia have an intense fear of being trapped.
 Or they fear not being able to find help if they have a panic attack.
 This phobia is often triggered by large crowds or being alone in an open area.
 People with agoraphobia often avoid these situations.